 They support vascular health and likely help repair your neurons and damage associated with ageing and boosts immunity – great for keeping yourself in tip-top condition prior to your exams.

-15 best brain food for studying and better focus
+15 best brain foods for studying and better focus

 Fuelling our brain for optimum performance depends on the quality, quantity and type of food.

 We have identified the top 15 brain food for studying for best results.
 Try implementing these super brain food ideas daily and notice the difference.

 Rich in both monounsaturated fat and antioxidant for improved blood circulation and cell-repair.

 Especially great with salads, eggs and wraps.

 The brain works best with 25g glucose circulating in the blood stream – about the amount found in a banana.